carlstep/max_expense_app_3/README.md

 - update main.dart to import transaction.dart file
 - in main.dart, add - final List<Transaction> txList = []; to the MyHomePage class.
 - setup dummy transaction data inside the transactions list

+76 Mapping Data into Widgets

+- setup a card, with a text widget, to return the title (tx.title)
+- the card widget, sits inside a column widget, the children are pointing to the txList.map
+- for every tx in the txList.map, an instance of card is drawn in the app